What is geotechnical engineering? Key terms, applications and survey type

 Important geotechnical engineering terms

-Now you’ve got a sense of what geotechnical engineering is – and where it fits into the bigger picture – let’s take a look at some key terminology and definitions.
+Now you’ve got a sense of what geotechnical engineering is – and where it fits into the bigger picture – let’s take a look at some key engineering terms and definitions.
 In the table below, we’ve highlighted a range of geotechnical engineering terms that will crop up again and again as you learn more.

 Geotechnical engineering terms